These notes are to help those who would like to

 to the fixture lists with confirmed kickoff times on the TUESDAY

 prior to the weekend concerned.
-The local press does not list
+The local press does not usually

 A problem is that kickoff times and even match

-dates are altered with as little as a week's warning.
+dates may be altered with as little as a week's warning.
 It is

 difficult therefore to keep up to date as none of the clubs has an